Capitol Police rejected offers of federal help to quell mob

 Acevedo said he has attended events on the Capitol grounds to honor slain police officers that had higher fences and a stronger security presence than what he saw on video Wednesday.

 Army Secretary Ryan McCarthy said that as the rioting was underway, it became clear that the Capitol Police were overrun.
-There was no contingency planning done in advance for what forces could do in case of a problem at the Capitol.
+But he said there was no contingency planning done in advance for what forces could do in case of a problem at the Capitol because Defense Department help was turned down.
 “They’ve got to ask us, the request has to come to us,” said McCarthy.

-By the day after the rampage, the House sergeant-at-arms, the chief security officer for the House of Representatives, had resigned and House Speaker Nancy Pelosi, D-Calif., had called for the resignation of the Capitol Police chief.

-Sen. Chuck Schumer, D-N.Y., the incoming majority leader, said he will fire the Senate sergeant-at-arms.
+U.S. Capitol Police Chief Steven Sund, under pressure from Schumer, Pelosi and other congressional leaders, was forced to resign.
+Senate Majority Leader Mitch McConnell asked for and received the resignation of the Sergeant at Arms of the Senate, Michael Stenger, effective immediately.
+Paul Irving, the longtime Sergeant at Arms of the House, also resigned.

-The U.S. Capitol had been closed to the public since March because of the COVID-19 pandemic that has killed more than 350,000 people.
-But normally, the building is open to the public and lawmakers pride themselves on their availability to their constituents.
+The U.S. Capitol had been closed to the public since March because of the COVID-19 pandemic, which has now killed more than 360,000 people in the U.S. But normally, the building is open to the public and lawmakers pride themselves on their availability to their constituents.

 There were signs for weeks that violence could strike on Jan.
 6, when Congress convened for a joint session to finish counting the Electoral College votes that would confirm Democrat Joe Biden had won the presidential election.